Mesh

 Keep-Alive Client

-Reuse a connection pool across multiple requests to the same host:
+Reuse one connection pool across requests to the same origin:

 mesh